 Who is Responsible for Compensating You?

-One of benefits of working with an experienced Lyft or Uber accident lawyer in Santa Monica is that you have an attorney to get to the bottom of what happened and identify the at-fault driver.
-When you are involved in an rideshare crash, the liable party may be the Uber or Lyft driver or another driver.
+One of the benefits of working with an experienced Lyft or Uber accident lawyer in Santa Monica is that you have an attorney to get to the bottom of what happened and identify the at-fault driver.
+When you are involved in a rideshare crash, the liable party may be the Uber or Lyft driver or another driver.